A New Access Control Scheme for Facebook-style Social Networks: Motivation

 All the above access control requirements are meaningful and in line with the recent developments of OSNs.
-However, the current access control in Facebook as well as schemes proposed in the literature mainly focus on relationships among users, public information are not taken into account.
-Therefore, in this paper, we propose a new access control scheme, in which policies can be expressed based on both users and public information, and their relationships.
+However, the current access control schemes proposed in the literature mainly focus on relationships among users, public information are not taken into account.
+On the other hand, Facebook already allows users to define policies with some simple public information.
+As shown in Figure~\ref{fig:smartlistaccess}, a user can define a policy to allow users who lives in the same area or work at the same university as him to view his photo through smart lists.
+However, this function is still ad hoc, scenarios proposed in Section~\ref{sec:intro} cannot be fully captured.
+Therefore, in this paper we propose a new access control scheme, in which policies can be expressed based on both users and public information, and their relationships.